LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 4.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Unreal then allows us to have various starting point template for different genres of games.
-We will be looking at these in later tutorials.
-The sidescroller template would be interesting but it is for 2 dimensional movement and we want a fully navigatable 3-D level.
-For now lets just start with a **Third Person** template then press the **Next** button.
+**Unreal** has various boiler point template for different genres of games.
+WThe sidescroller template would be interesting but it is for 2 dimensional movement and we want a fully navigatable 3-D level.
+For now lets just start with a **Third Person** template then press the <kbd>Next</kbd> button.

 ![select third person ue4 template](images/image_17.png)